Cosmetica-cc/Kupe/README.md

-# Kupe
+# Kupe GUI

 Cross-loader, cross-version GUI and Rendering library for Minecraft.
 For all your navigation needs.
-Like the great and legendary navigator Kupe, who sailed to Aotearoa.
+Named after the great and legendary navigator Kupe, who sailed to Aotearoa.

 This documentation uses Mojang's official mappings.